Vitamin B12 deficiency: Cardiometabolic disease outcomes

 It is important to screen vitamin B12 deficiency in obese individuals, due to its importance in energy metabolism, and relationship with homocysteine and its potential to modulate weight gain.
 More studies are needed to test for the causality of vitamin B12 and obesity using genetic markers.
 A few studies have also reported no deficiency of vitamin B12 in obese individuals.
 Finally, a recent literature review conducted over 19 studies, found no evidence of an inverse association between BMI and circulating vitamin B12.

 Previous clinical and population-based studies have indicated that vitamin B12 deficiency is prevalent amongst adults with type 2 diabetes.
 Kaya et al., conducted a study in women with polycystic ovary syndrome, and found that obese women with insulin resistance had lower vitamin B12 concentrations compared to those without insulin resistance.
 Similarly, in a study conducted in European adolescents, there was an association between high adiposity and higher insulin sensitivity with vitamin B12 concentrations.
 Individuals with a higher fat mass index and higher insulin sensitivity (high Homeostatic Model Assessment [HOMA] index) had lower plasma vitamin B12 concentrations.
 Furthermore, a recent study conducted in India reported that mean levels of vitamin B12 decreased with increasing levels of glucose tolerance e.g. individuals with type 2 diabetes had the lowest values of vitamin B12, followed by individuals with pre-diabetes and normal glucose tolerance, respectively.
 However, B12 levels of middle aged-women with and without metabolic syndrome showed no difference in vitamin B12 levels between those with insulin resistance (IR) and those without.
 It is believed that malabsorption of vitamin B12 in diabetic patients, is due to individuals taking metformin therapy (an insulin sensitizer used for treating type 2 diabetes).
 Furthermore, obese individuals with type 2 diabetes are likely to develop gastroesophageal reflux disease, and take proton pump inhibitors, which further increased the risk of vitamin B12 deficiency.

-A recent literature review conducted over seven studies, found that there was limited evidence to show that low vitamin B12 status increased the risk of cardiovascular disease and diabetes.
+A literature review conducted in 2011 over seven studies, found that there was limited evidence to show that low vitamin B12 status increased the risk of cardiovascular disease and diabetes.
 However, the review did not identify any associations between vitamin B12 and cardiovascular disease in the remaining four studies.
 Currently, no data supports vitamin B12 supplementation on reducing the risk of cardiovascular disease.
 In a dose-response meta-analysis of five prospective cohort studies, it was reported that the risk of coronary heart disease (CHD) did not change substantially with increasing dietary vitamin B12 intake.
 Of these five studies, three of the studies stated a non-significant positive association and two of the studies demonstrated an inverse association between vitamin B12 supplementation and coronary heart disease (only one of the studies was significant).